-- 3.1 The standards set by the Chartered Institute of Internal Auditors and the Code of Practice for Internal Audit in Local Government in the UK require there to be an Internal Audit Charter which sets out the scope, role and responsibilities of the Internal Audit function.
-TfL's Internal Audit Charter was first published in 2003 and was last updated in September 2011. - 3.2 The proposed amendments to the Internal Audit Charter are marked as tracked changes on the attached document.
-The amendments are minor, and primarily reflect revised references to section numbers in Standing Orders and the change of name of the Audit Committee to Audit and Assurance Committee.
+- 3.1 The Public Sector Internal Audit Standards, published by the Chartered Institute of Public Finance and Accountancy (CIPFA) and other relevant standard setters in collaboration with the Chartered Institute of Internal Audit, require there to be an Internal Audit Charter which sets out the purpose, authority and responsibility of the Internal Audit function.
+TfL's Internal Audit Charter was first published in 2003 and was last updated in June 2013. - 3.2 The proposed amendments to the Internal Audit Charter are marked as tracked changes on the attached document.
+The amendments are minor, and primarily reflect changes to external standards and guidance governing internal audit activities, and revised references to section numbers in Standing Orders.